← Back to all posts

 1. People Actually See It

-SMS has a 98% open rate, with most messages read within 3 minutes.
-THREE MINUTES.
-As a working dad, I don't have time to follow up with everyone.
-When I send a text, I know it's seen.
-Done.
+SMS has a 98% open rate, and most messages get read within 3 minutes of landing.
+As a working dad, I don't have time to follow up with everyone, so knowing the invite was actually seen the moment I hit send is worth a lot.
 Send your first SMS invite.

 2. RSVPs Happen Immediately

-We're all glued to our phones—myself included, even though I try to set a good example for the kids.
+We're all glued to our phones, myself included, even though I try to set a good example for the kids.
 When an invite arrives as a text, there's no "I'll do this later" moment.
-My friends tap the link, see the details, and hit "Accept" or "Decline" in literally seconds.
-No login.
-No password reset.
-No excuses.
+My friends tap the link, see the details, and hit "Accept" or "Decline" in literally seconds, with no login screen and no password to reset.
+It's the same reason frictionless invites win: the fewer walls between the invite and the RSVP, the more answers you get.

 A close-up graphic of a thumb hovering over a large, colorful 'RSVP YES' button on a mobile screen, emphasizing ease of use and speed.